EliabArruda/EliabArruda/README.md

 </div>

 ## 👨‍💻 About me
 Hello everyone, I'm a back-end developer and a Computer Science student.
 I like **Java** code challenges, learning **Web Development** and solving logic problems.
-Especially when it comes to chess.
 In my spare time, I am an avid chess player!

 ---